gregoriusjoel/Rakamin-Project/README.md

 - `src/pages/admin/` — admin-only routes (check protected routes implementation in `src/api/ProtectedRoute.tsx`)
 - `src/pages/user/ModalCamera.tsx` — study pose detection flow and model loading

-## License

-This project has no license file in the repo.
-Add `LICENSE` to define terms for reuse.

----

-If you'd like, I can also:

 - Add a short development checklist to the README (install, run, common pitfalls).
 - Extract exact env variable names by scanning `src/lib/firebase.ts` and add them to the README.